Bea On The Ball In A C+ Episode

-I feel that the few host in the past that fall into this description had yet to find their comedy legs so since Bea Arthur started out in comedy, I was expecting a pretty strong show.
-Unfortunately though, this episode fell into the same traps that ruined the episodes with transitioning older dramatic actresses.
+I feel that the few hosts in the past that fall into this description had yet to find their comedy legs so since Bea Arthur started out in comedy, I was expecting a pretty strong show.
+Unfortunately, though, this episode fell into the same traps that ruined the episodes with transitioning older dramatic actresses.

-With all that said, everyone was on point with their acting and this season has a thing that I've noticed where they will have two super long sketches that tend to be as bad as the bits from season four but then the rest of the show is made up of sketches of various length that don't seem overwritten and loaded with filler.
+With all that said, everyone was on point with their acting but this season has a thing that I've noticed where they will have two super long sketches that tend to be as bad as the bits from season four.
+Then, the rest of the show is made up of sketches of various length that don't seem overwritten and loaded with filler.
 I feel that this technique alone will be enough to make this a much better season.

 The Wicker Breakdown:

-- In He Cries First, Bea Arthur plays a doctor that has to announce to a husband that his wife will be losing a breast to cancer.
+In He Cries First, Bea Arthur plays a doctor that has to announce to a husband that his wife will be losing a breast to cancer.
 The rest of the sketch goes on in on in a very dramatic tone about how this husband has it so bad because he now has to live with this deformed wife.
-Part of me feels that the fact that this is not a joke that could be made anymore due to being completely insensitive, the super serious tone seems to be making less of a point toward their original intent to where it feels a little like they are validating this type of outlook when really the problem is that the entire routine just didn't age all that well.
+Part of me feels that the fact that this is not a joke that could be made anymore due to being completely insensitive, the super serious tone seems to be making less of a point toward their original intent.
+They do this so poorly that it feels a little like they are validating this type of outlook when really the problem is that the entire routine just didn't age all that well.

-- Bea Arthur then hosts a party to showcase a play call Two Men to investors.
-The play is a musical with a story that has something to do with the meeting of Mel Torme and Charles Manson but I could really follow the plot because the songs are more of the point of the sketch than the actual story.
+Bea Arthur then hosts a party to showcase a play called Two Men to investors.
+The play is a musical with a story that has something to do with the meeting of Mel Torme and Charles Manson, but I could really follow the plot because the songs are more of the point of the sketch than the actual story.

-- Andy Kaufman then gets a few moments of air time to discuss how hate filled his mail has been since his last visit where he wrestled a woman.
-He then makes a call to the audience to submit their names for to win the opportunity to fight him when he comes back for his Christmas appearance this time, not only are the $500 dollars up for grabs but Kaufman claims he will shave his head and retire from wrestling if he loses.
+Andy Kaufman then gets a few moments of airtime to discuss how hate filled his mail has been since his last visit where he wrestled a woman.
+He then makes a call to the audience to submit their names for to win the opportunity to fight him when he comes back for his Christmas appearance this time, not only are the five-hundred dollars up for grabs, but Kaufman claims he will shave his head and retire from wrestling if he loses.

 So, as you can see this was a perfectly fine episode, there just weren't any big laughs but here are the moments I found to be pretty entertaining.
 First, I liked the all adult Thanksgiving kid's table sketch because I was literally in that situation this Christmas where I spent most of the night in a separate room with my adult sisters and cousins.
 Next, even though it's very inappropriate, I was entertained by Al Franken killing cockroaches on live TV.
 Finally, I was a fan of Los Beatalos Cubanos was an entertaining spot because I genuinely liked the accented covers of Beatle's songs.